midzer/beerbase/content/breweries/f-x-matt-brewing/saranac-golden-pilsner.md

 srm: 0
 upc: 0
 ---
-Saranac Pilsener is a light bodied American Wheat Beer that is judiciously hopped with Cascade and Tettnang hops.
-Dry-Hopping" imparts the distinctive hop aroma and finish.
+Saranac Pilsener is a light bodied American Wheat Beer that is judiciously hopped with Cascade and Tettnang hops. \Dry-Hopping\" imparts the distinctive hop aroma and finish.
 Look for a smooth